Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis.md

 ---

 # Information
 Rheumatoid Arthritis is an autoimmune infammation of the synovium.
 The *synovium* is a thin layer of tissues that line joints and tendon sheaths, and secretes hyaluronic acid to lubricate the joint space.
 It results in a **systemic disease** with **extra-articular complications**.
-It may wax and wave with flares
+It may wax and wave with flares.

 Symptoms are **symmetrical**, as autoimmune conditions affect both sides of the body.
 It has a gradual onset of symptoms, and commonly involves the **wrists** and the **hands**.
 It classicly affects:
 1. Metacarpophalangeal (MCP) joints.
 Contrast with [[Osteoarhritis]], where MCP joints are spared